cockroachdb/docs/_includes/v22.2/ui/transactions-table.md

 Click <img src="{{ 'images/common/ui-columns-button.png' | relative_url }}" alt="Column selector" /> to select the columns to display in the table.

-The Transactions table gives details for each SQL statement fingerprint in the transaction:
+The Transactions table gives details for each transaction fingerprint in the transaction:

 Column | Description
 -----|------------